 A cinema licence is issued for a period of 1 year for both the grant or renewal of a licence.
 Alternatively if your application is for a temporary licence, the licence will be granted for 1 month.

-Standard conditions that are applied to cinema licences can be found in the related documents section of this page.
+Standard conditions that are applied to cinema licences can be found in the downloads section of this page.